jessepav/lacygoill-wiki-backup/vim/cmdline.md

 			:echo findfile('tags.vim', '.;')

-                Searches from the directory of the current file upwards until it finds the file 'tags.vim'.
+                Searches from the directory of the current file upward until it finds the file 'tags.vim'.

 # ?